-Music therapy is an evidence-based health profession and is recognized as a related service under the

-Individual with Disabilities Education Act (IDEA).
-Therefore, preschool, youth and young adults may be eligible for music therapy services under the IDEA Part B. Services also may be funded by states, foundations, or community grants.
+Music therapy is an evidence-based health profession and is recognized as a related service under the Individual with Disabilities Education Act (IDEA).
+Therefore, preschool and school-age children and youth may be eligible for music therapy services under the IDEA Part B. Services also may be funded by states, foundations, or community grants.
 Many music therapists also accept private payments.